Lonmin miners strike in South Africa, unnerving investors

 Investors are also nervously monitoring union reaction to plans by Anglo American Platinum, the world's top producer of the precious metal, to restore profits by mothballing two mines and cutting up to 14,000 jobs.

-Glaring income disparities and grinding poverty in the shantytowns around the platinum mines have also fuelled the violence.
+Glaring income disparities and grinding poverty in the shantytowns around the platinum mines have also fueled the violence.

 (Additional reporting by Jan Harvey in London; Writing by Ed Stoddard; Editing by Andrew Heavens)